-- (1) Any public place or in any place open to the public or exposed to public view; or - (2) Any local detention facility, county jail, state prison, reformatory or other correctional facility, including, without limitation, any facility for the detention of juvenile offenders.

-(e) Delivering marijuana to another person who he knows does not lawfully hold a registry identification card issued by the department or its designee pursuant to section 20 or 23 of this act.

-- (f) Delivering marijuana for consideration to any person, regardless of whether the recipient lawfully holds a registry identification card issued by the department or its designee pursuant to section 20 or 23 of this act. - 2.
+- (d) Possessing marijuana in violation of NRS 453.336 or possessing drug paraphernalia in violation of NRS 453.560 or 453.566, if the possession of the marijuana or drug paraphernalia is discovered because the person engaged or assisted in the medical use of marijuana in: - (1) Any public place or in any place open to the public or exposed to public view; or - (2) Any local detention facility, county jail, state prison, reformatory or other correctional facility, including, without limitation, any facility for the detention of juvenile offenders. - (e) Delivering marijuana to another person who he knows does not lawfully hold a registry identification card issued by the department or its designee pursuant to section 20 or 23 of this act. - (f) Delivering marijuana for consideration to any person, regardless of whether the recipient lawfully holds a registry identification card issued by the department or its designee pursuant to section 20 or 23 of this act. - 2.
 In addition to any other penalty provided by law, if the department determines that a person has willfully violated a provision of this chapter or any regulation adopted by the department or division to carry out the provisions of this chapter, the department may, at its own discretion, prohibit the person from obtaining or using a registry identification card for a period of up to 6 months. - Sec.
 25. 1.
-Except as otherwise provided in this section and sections 24 and 31 of this act, it is an affirmative defense to a criminal charge of possession, delivery or production of marijuana, or any other criminal offense in which possession, delivery or production of marijuana is an element, that - (a) Is a person who:
+Except as otherwise provided in this section and section 24 of this act, it is an affirmative defense to a criminal charge of possession, delivery or production of marijuana, or any other criminal offense in which possession, delivery or production of marijuana is an element, that - (a) Is a person who:

-- (1) Has been diagnosed with a chronic or debilitating medical condition within the 12-month period preceding his arrest and has been advised by his attending physician that the medical use of marijuana may mitigate the symptoms or effects of that chronic or debilitating medical condition; - (2) Is engaged in the medical use of marijuana; and - (3) Possesses, delivers or produces marijuana only in the amount allowed pursuant to subsection 1 of section 18 of this act or in excess of that amount if the person proves by a preponderance of the evidence that the greater amount is medically necessary as determined by the person's attending physician to mitigate the symptoms or effects of the person's chronic or debilitating medical condition; or - (b) Is a person who: - (1) Is assisting a person described in paragraph (a) in the medical use of marijuana; and - (2) Possesses, delivers or produces marijuana only in the amount allowed pursuant to subsection 1 of section 18 of this act or in excess of that amount if the person proves by a preponderance of the evidence that the greater amount is medically necessary as determined by the assisted person's attending physician to mitigate the symptoms or effects of the assisted person's chronic or debilitating medical condition.
+- (1) Has been diagnosed with a chronic or debilitating medical condition within the 12-month period preceding his arrest and has been advised by his attending physician that the medical use of marijuana may mitigate the symptoms or effects of that chronic or debilitating medical condition: - (2) Is engaged in the medical use of marijuana; and - (3) Possesses, delivers or produces marijuana only in the amount described in paragraph (b) of subsection 3 of section 17 of this act or in excess of that amount if the person proves by a preponderance of the evidence that the greater amount is medically necessary as determined by the person's attending physician to mitigate the symptoms or effects of the person's chronic or debilitating medical condition; or - (b) Is a person who: - (1) Is assisting a person described in paragraph (a) in the medical use of marijuana; and - (2) Possesses, delivers or produces marijuana only in the amount described in paragraph (b) of subsection 3 of section 17 of this act or in excess of that amount if the person proves by a preponderance of the evidence that the greater amount is medically necessary as determined by the assisted person's attending physician to mitigate the symptoms or effects of the assisted person's chronic or debilitating medical condition.